dfederm/dfederm.github.io/_posts/2020-12-13-debugging-msbuild.md

 ![Search results for "_SourceItemsToCopyToOutputDirectory"](/assets/structured-log-viewer-search-2.PNG){: .center }

 We have results from all three projects, which is expected since App depends on Lib1 and Lib2, so those other projects build first and would perform this logic themselves.
-How exactly App causes Lib1 and Lib2 to build first I will leave as an exercize to the reader.
+How exactly App causes Lib1 and Lib2 to build first I will leave as an exercise to the reader.

 To continue answering our original question, we want to look at the result for the App project, which leads us to the `GetCopyToOutputDirectoryItems` target, which is defined as: